anonfaded/robospeaker101/README.md

 ### Windows _(windows.py script)_

-You can download Python from [python.org](https://www.python.org/downloads/), Git from [git-scm.com](https://git-scm.com/downloads), and MPV from [mpv.io](https://mpv.io/installation/), or just do it directly form the terminal, see next steps:
+You can download Python from [python.org](https://www.python.org/downloads/), Git from [git-scm.com](https://git-scm.com/downloads), and MPV from [mpv.io](https://mpv.io/installation/), or just do it directly from the terminal, see next steps:
 1. Open Terminal/PowerShell.
 2. Install Python, Git, and MPV using the following command:
    ```bash